GoogleCloudPlatform/market-data-transcoder/README.md

                         messages are processed.
 Particularly useful when
-                        working with FIX but only processing a limited set of message types in the source data
+                        working with FIX but only processing a limited set of message types in the source data --stats_only          Flag indicating that transcoder should only report on message type counts without parsing messages further

 Google Cloud arguments:
   --destination_project_id DESTINATION_PROJECT_ID